iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 *********************************
 .. note:: This section should only be used if you want to use the PWM protocol to control the motors.
 Otherwise, continue to `Setting ArduCopter DSHOT Parameters`_ below

-There are several parameters that need to be set properly to make sure the flight controller can communicate with the motor.
+There are several parameters that need to be set properly to make sure the flight controller can communicate with the motor using PWM.
 Connect to your flight controller with Mission Planner, select "Config" from the top toolbar, and then select "Full Parameter List" from the sidebar.
 On the right of the parameter list is a search box you can use to search for each parameter.
 Confirm that the following parameters are set to the proper value and change them if necessary: